Sonia A. Baxendale Chair

 Ms. Rogers and her husband Edward have three children; Chloé, Edward and Jack.
 They reside in Toronto.

 Clare Sellers joined the Board of Directors of SickKids Foundation in June 2016.

-Irit Shay joined the Board of Directors of SickKids Foundation in June 2012.
+Sachin Shah joined the Board of Directors of SickKids Foundation in June 2022.

 Walied Soliman joined the Board of Directors of SickKids Foundation in June 2012.

-Mr. Soliman is a Partner at Norton Rose Fulbright Canada LLP in Toronto, where he is Co-Chair of the Special Situations Team focusing on Canada's leading shareholder activist and defense mandates and complex reorganization transactions.
+Mr. Soliman is Chairman of Norton Rose Fulbright Canada LLP in Toronto, where he is also Co-Chair of the Special Situations Team focusing on Canada's leading shareholder activist and defense mandates and complex reorganization transactions.
 In addition, his practice focuses on public and private mergers and acquisitions and financings, corporate governance and structured products.
 Mr. Soliman has been named to Lexpert Magazine's Top 40 Under 40 lawyers in Canada and Best Lawyers in Canada, 2013 and 2014.

 Mr. Soliman holds an LL.B from Osgoode Hall Law School.

 Christina Sorbara joined the Board of Directors of SickKids Foundation in June 2019.